 Yet close inspection of the economic track records and ideology of these two presidents reveals that they are quite similar.
 Both presided over a suddenly deteriorating economy yet resisted taking action to prevent further economic losses.
 Both believed the market would naturally self-correct, and that government intervention would be harmful.
 And both took limited government action once it became clear that it was needed—to help businesses, rather than working families—to weather the storm.

 There are certainly areas, of course, where the comparison does not fit.
 And any comparison will inevitably reveal that in some cases President Bush’s record is much better and in others that Hoover’s legacy is tarnished by such comparisons.
-We’ll explore some of those policy differences and similarities, but first a straight-up comparison of broad economic trends under the two presidents is in order.This article was originally published in .
+We’ll explore some of those policy differences and similarities, but first a straight-up comparison of broad economic trends under the two presidents is in order.The above excerpt was originally published in .